samumantha/instructor-training/content/welcome.md

 - **Inspire teachers and staff who teach technical topics:** Use best practices, especially for online teaching.
 - **Promote collaboration in teaching**.
-- **Motivate new instructors** to take up our lessons, remix them, and to contribute.
+- **Motivate new instructors** to take up open source lessons lessons, remix them, and to contribute.
-- **Get feedback** to improve the material as well as our collaboration model.
 - **Catalyze and form new networks** and collaborations of teachers and trainers of practical scientific computing.